Three Questions to Ask When Choosing Your Family Law Attorney

 Even though few certainties exist in family law, a skilled family law attorney should inform you at the conclusion of the initial consultation what the plan of legal actions will be.
 This should include an analysis of the strengths and weaknesses of your case, an achievable goal, and the steps that will be taken to obtain this goal.

-The family law attorney that you hire should give you a realistic range of outcomes.
+The family law attorney that you consult with should give you a realistic range of outcomes of your case.
 Beware of the lawyer that guarantees final results.
 Not even experienced attorneys can predict with certainty how a family law judge will rule at a trial.

 A former boss of mine once instructed me to just tell potential clients “what they want to hear.”
 His cynical approach alienated me, and ultimately, many of his clients.
 You should expect honest advice from your family law attorney, not false words of encouragement.
 Many of my clients were misled by their former attorneys who made unrealistic promises to them.
-These broken promises resulted in thousands of dollars of wasted attorney’s fees.
+These broken promises resulted in clients wasting thousands of dollars in attorney retainer fees.

 Therefore, ask for a realistic range of outcomes from the family lawyer that your are consulting, if one is not forthcoming or the outlook looks too rosy.

 To arrange an initial consultation by phone or at my office to discuss your case, please call (407) 260-6001.
 At the consultation I will: (a) ask you to explain the family law situation that you find yourself in, (b) present to you with a realistic legal action plan and a range of possible outcomes of your case and (c) quote you a fixed attorney retainer fee, not an hourly rate whose total you cannot predict.
 For more information on the retainer fees and court costs, including the ranges of these fees for each type of family law case, please click on Family Lawyer Retainer Fees.